VinAiello/ELK-Project/README.md

 * You should now be able to run **ansible-playbook [name of your playbook YAML file]**.

 ## DVWA
-We now wanto establish DVWA web app on our VM's.
+We now want to establish a DVWA web app on our VM's.
 * If we are not already connected to our Ansible container, make sure we are connected to our Jumpbox and then use **docker container list -a** to list out our containers.
 We will connect to the ansible container by running **docker start [name of container]** to start it up, and then **docker attach [name of container]** to connect.
 * We will create a playbook within the Ansible file, to configure within, and it will be a YAML file.
 * We want our full playbook to look like the image below.